madetech/blog/posts/stylesheet_modularity.md

 Inheriting using `@extend` in SCSS couples your BEM modules too close together.
 When this rule is broken alone it's not so much a problem.
-However if you break my "Do not style elements without classes" or "Never reference one BEM Element from another Block or Element" rule as well then you can get some funky results especially if the class or placeholder you extended comes later in the alphabet than the class extending it.
+However if you break my "Do not style elements without classes" or "Never reference one BEM Element from another Block or Element" rule as well then you can get some funky results.
+This is especially true if the class or placeholder you extended comes later in the alphabet than the class extending it.
 I'll leave the rest of this why to the reader at home.

 ### Notable exceptions